 |£45,737 per annum, dependent on skills and experience, with an annual increment up to £52,841 per annum

-This full-time post is available on an indefinite basis.
+This post is available from 1 February 2024 or as soon as possible thereafter on a full-time indefinite basis.

 Type / Role: